JustinVx/justin-venbrux/src/work/locus.md

 </HeroImage>

 <IntroText>
-I was part of the team that made a redesign for this clunky to use navigation app; transforming it into an app that helps outdoor enthusiasts to plan, to finish and to relive their perfect route.
+I was part of the team that made a redesign for a clunky to use navigation app; transforming it into an app that helps outdoor enthusiasts to plan, to finish and to relive their perfect route.
 </IntroText>

 <RegularBlock>